huangxuyan1/MIDI2Matrix/README.md

 # MIDI2Matrix
-Converting MIDI files to matrices
+A python tool that converts MIDI files to matrices

+Dependencies: mido, numpy